• Skip to primary navigation

 Here's how to make it

 Rinse the frozen peas in cold water and drain, then chop the red onion and cube the cheese.
-Put that in a large bowlClear bowl with red onion, cubed cheddar and green peas
+Put all that in a large mixing bowl.

 Cover with plastic wrap and refrigerate for about 15 minutes.
 (I think it actually tastes better after its rested a couple of hours or even served the next day!)